-I’m not sure if it’s just blondes but people were constantly staring and asking for photos.
+I’m not sure if it’s just because I was with blondes but people were constantly staring and asking for photos.
 People would randomly just walk up with a huge smile on their face, take our photo and then show us, all while speaking Chinese.
 So I’m still not sure if it was a compliment or what was going on.
 I always wonder what they did with those photos later.

 One of the greatest man-made wonders of the world, The Great Wall, spans across China for 13,170 miles.
 Stepping foot on the wall is quite a magical experience!
-Don’t forget about the Forbidden City or the Terracotta Warriors!
+Don’t forget about the Forbidden City or the Terracotta Army!
 So much amazing architecture to see and experience.

 Real Chinese food is nothing like your local buffet!
 Unless, of course, you love your local Chinese Buffet, then imagine 20 times better.
 There’s some really unique dishes to try – like bugs on a stick!

-Hate: Smog/ Air Pollution
+Hate – Smog/ Air Pollution

 It’s heavy and it’s thick like fog.
 Some days it’s worse than others.
 At times you can’t see more than half a block in front of you.
 People typically wear face masks to combat the pollution problem.
-But I’m not talking about an old Doctors face mask, they have blinged out, fancy fashionable face masks.
+But I’m not talking about an old Doctors face mask, they have blinged-out, fancy fashionable face masks.
 I guess, if you gotta wear it, you might as well flaunt it!